parindraaa867/AT-CardWars-Vita/README.md

 No VPK is provided directly.
 Releases contain an xdelta patch that must be applied to your own copy of the original game.
-You need the CardWars 1.11.0 iOS IPA file.
+You need version 1.11.0 of CardWars for iOS 6.0 (CardWars 1.11.0 iOS IPA)

 1. Open Delta Patcher
 2. Original file: select the IPA